How To Become A Cybersecurity Engineer

 According to statistics from the US Bureau of Labor, job opportunities in cybersecurity are projected to grow by 31% between 2019 and 2029, with unemployment in the field is nearly zero.
 Spending on cybersecurity is also projected to reach $6 trillion annually in 2021.

 These roles are going to be right in line for people with cybersecurity engineering skills.

 Cybersecurity engineers can work as network security engineers, IT security engineers, security analysts, penetration testers, information assurance engineers, and information systems security engineers, to mention a few.
 All of these jobs are high-paying, future-proof careers, too.

 Required skills of a security engineer

-Hard technicals skills are a critical skill set for cyber security engineers to have.
+Hard technical skills are a critical skill set for cybersecurity engineers to have.
 Whereas analysts require slightly less technical expertise, engineers are valued for their hard skills.
-These skills are a requirement for anyone looking to enter and succeed in the cyber security space — and especially engineers.
+These skills are a requirement for anyone looking to enter and succeed in the cybersecurity space — and especially engineers.

 Proficiency in cyber programming languages like C/C++, Java, Python, Go, and Ruby, is a huge advantage.
 Each has its own use case.

 - Python’s used to automate tasks and malware analyses